 If you were in a serious auto accident, you should visit the hospital for treatment for your injuries.
 If you suspect you may have fractured your clavicle, chiropractic care is a smart choice.

-At West Knoxville Chiropractic, our licensed chiropractor Dr. Nathan Leavitt specializes in auto accident injury care.
+At West Knoxville Medical and Chiropractic, our licensed chiropractor Dr. Nathan Leavitt specializes in auto accident injury care.
 He can assess the damage to the clavicle and run some tests to confirm the extent of the injuries.

 With his expert chiropractic care, you should be able to move your arms freely once again.
 This will occur slowly, as the clavicle is still healing from the fracture.
 Within a few weeks, once your fracture is mostly recovered, full arm mobility may be restored.

-About West Knoxville Chiropractic
+About West Knoxville Medical and Chiropractic

-If you’ve fractured your clavicle or have any other seatbelt injury, contact us at West Knoxville Chiropractic today.
+If you’ve fractured your clavicle or have any other seatbelt injury, contact us at West Knoxville Medical and Chiropractic today.
 As mentioned, we specialize in auto accident injury care, including neck and shoulder pain, dizziness and vertigo, concussions, and whiplash.